 Unlike the official rankings, Elo ratings give credit for who you play, not the round or tournament in which you play them.
-You can find more details on tennis Elo ratings here.
+I've written an extensive introduction to tennis Elo ratings here.

 A 100-point difference in Elo ratings implies that the favorite has a 64% chance of winning; 200 points implies 76%, 300 points implies 85%, 400 points implies 91%, and 500 points implies 95%.
 The overall rating ("Elo") doesn't consider surface, and the surface-specific ratings ("Hard" etc.) are based solely on matches played on a single surface.